Software Bots Multiply to Cope With ‘Stretched’ Resources

 Junaid Ahmed, corporate vice president of finance at Applied Materials Inc., said the company last year began using bots to automate areas of financial accounting, aiming to free up staff from thousands of hours of repetitive number crunching.

-He expects robotic process automation to be “an enterprise priority within the wave of cloud software spend we see coming.”
+He expects robotic process automation to be “an enterprise priority within the wave of cloud software spending we see coming.”

 Gartner Inc., an information-technology research and consulting firm, expects worldwide spending on enterprise IT to grow 6.2% this year, to $3.9 trillion, compared with 2020.
 Spending declined last year, dropping by 3.2%, as companies redirected spending to mission-critical technology and services during the pandemic, the firm said in a report Monday.

-Spending will be led by enterprise software, which is projected to grow 8.8% to roughly $505 billion—much of it focused on RPA and other forms of automation, the report said.
+Spending will be led by enterprise software, which is projected to grow 8.8% to roughly $505 billion—much of it focused on RPA and other forms of automation including Software Bots, the report said.

 “The use of RPA increases our ability to react quickly to changes in market conditions,” said Michael Roseman, senior vice president of customer operations at IT services management company OneSource Virtual Inc.